mhsid99/snake-game-w---python/README.md

 # snake-game-w---python
-The classic snake game from 90s with python using turtle
+The classic snake game from 90s with python using turtle library